Obligation

 I suspect every kind of obligation is a deal of this sort, the completion of some transaction, although the matter of opinion remains as to what types of transaction incur obligation, or if any do, or even if perhaps all do.

 But as a skeptic I have to admit also that every obligation can in fact be broken as a practical observation.
 They have.
 So it's worth noting that obligation is an arbitrary quality which is attributed to the situation by a mind.
 A sociopath can feel no obligation.
 Strong instinct for obligations, if they exist, have good reason, and in my view some obligations are certainly trained by the culture, but become like instinct for the individual, and I would not be surprises if some were genetically encoded at well.
-And still, I cannot think of any potentially genetic motivation to some obligation has not been broken many times by more than a few individuals... feelings of obligation is not particularly universal.
-I think there are built in feelings of obligation, but they are merely such that individuals can overrule them, like breathing is an automatic reflex but when you consciously think about it you control it.
+And still,

 And in the end your politics will depend to a large degree on what sort of obligations you allow.